Craig Richards (rugby)

 Craig Richards (born 10 October 1978) is a Welsh former rugby league and rugby union sevens player.
+He is the current co-coach of St Helens R.F.C.
+Women.

 Playing career

 Rugby union

 Richards represented Wales in rugby sevens at the 2002 Commonwealth Games.

 Rugby league

 Richards played for the Crusaders in the National League Two for one season, in 2007.
 In May 2007, he tested positive to a metabolite of cocaine and was banned from the sport for two years.
 He returned to rugby league in 2010, playing one season with the South Wales Scorpions in the same competition.